 As much as we’d like everything to happen on our website, it’s not.
-Depending on where you are and what you’re doing: your search engine optimization might need to happen elsewhere and not specifically in Google.
-For some searches and actions, search is moving beyond the website or social media platform.
-There are loads of devices that can answer a spoken question with a spoken answer.
-Devices that can book tickets for you or reserve a table.
-There are huge e-commerce platforms that seem to get the majority of product searches, not to mention all those app-based services out there.
+Depending on where you are and what you’re doing, your search engine optimization might need to happen elsewhere, not specifically in Google.
+Search is moving beyond the website or social media platform for investigations and actions.
+Loads of devices can answer a spoken question with a spoken answer.
+Machines that can book tickets for you or reserve a table.
+There are powerful e-commerce platforms that seem to get most of the product searches, not to mention all those app-based services.
 Visual search is also on the rise.
+TikTok is huge in certain demographics.
 Maybe these have value for you?

 (Progressive web) apps

-Links to apps are continuing to pop up in search, especially on mobile.
-Loads of sites bombard you with links to their apps on the home screen.
+Links to apps continue to pop up in search, especially on mobile.
+Many sites bombard you with links to their apps on the home screen.
 Some services are app-only, like Uber.
-Apps are everywhere, even Google is now testing structured data for software apps.
-What’s more, Google is expanding its own homepage on mobile with the Discover app that suggests new content based on your interests.
+Apps are everywhere; even Google is testing structured data for software apps.
+Moreover, Google has expanded its mobile homepage with the Discover app that suggests new content based on your interests.

-Where’s an app, there’s a customer to reach.
-Uber might be the ultimate taxi hailing service, but why can’t a local taxi company replicate that?
-Apps offer another way — and sometimes better way — of reaching your audience.
-Depending on your product and market, it might be a good idea to look into apps.
-If you’re not willing to go down the native route, there’s always progressive web apps — which we’ll see a lot off this year!
+Where there’s an app, there’s a customer to reach.
+Uber might be the ultimate taxi-hailing service, but why can’t a local taxi company replicate that?
+Apps offer another way — and sometimes a better way — of reaching your audience.
+Depending on your product and market, looking into apps might be a good idea.
+If you’re not willing to go down the native route, there are always progressive web apps — which we’ll see a lot of this year!

-Traditionally, a lot of search happens not on search engines, but social media and other types of platforms.
-Now, these past years we’ve seen a steady decline in traffic and conversion coming from social media.
-Totally different platforms are taking their place.
+Traditionally, many searches happen not on search engines but social media and other platforms.
+These past years, we’ve seen a steady decline in traffic and conversion from social media.
+Different platforms are taking their place.
 YouTube is a powerful search engine, as is Amazon.
-Plus, there’s all those short-form video’s going around.
+Plus, there are all those short-form videos going around.
 Maybe that’s something to attract a new audience?
-Also, did you see the meteoric rise of alternative search engines like DuckDuckGo?
+Also, did you see the meteoric rise of alternative search engines like DuckDuckGo and Neeva?
 People are getting more privacy-aware, which is a good thing!
-Depending on the searcher and his/her goal, platforms like these are becoming increasingly important.
-Surely, something to think about!
+Depending on the searcher and their goal, platforms like these are becoming increasingly important.
+Indeed, something to think about!

-Now, if we’d recap all this, what does it all boil down to?
+What does it all boil down to if we recap all this?
 We know it sounds easy when you read it like this, but this is what you should keep in your head at all times:

-- A lot has changed in 2020, so restart your research and read up on consumer trends for 2021.
+- A lot has changed in the last two years, so restart your research and read up on consumer trends for 2023.

-- You should have a fast, easily usable, technically flawless website with high-quality content that truly helps visitors.
+- You should have a fast, easily usable, technically flawless website with high-quality content that genuinely helps visitors.

-- This website needs to be supported by a brand that offers high-quality products and services.
+- This website must be supported by a brand offering high-quality products and services.

-It’s easy to say that your site must be better than ever in 2021, because it’s true!
+It’s easy to say that your site must be better than ever in 2023 because it’s true!
 Those ten blue links and rich search results are what it’s all about for most sites.
-The majority of traffic will still come from organic search.
-Social media traffic is down, conversational search is on the rise, but not big enough to put a dent in organic.
-So you have to keep improving your site in all the right places.
+The majority of traffic will still come from organic searches.
+Social media traffic is down, and conversational search is rising, but not enough to put a dent in organic.
+And then there’s video.
+Ultimately, you must keep improving your site in all the right places.

-Of course, there’s a lot of other stuff happening at the same time and most of it concerns an ever-changing Google.
-Next year, we’ll start to see Google less as a search engine and more as a visual assistant — a person who lives in your phone and solves problems for you.
+Of course, much other stuff is happening simultaneously, and most of it concerns an ever-changing Google.
+Next year, we might see Google less like a search engine and more as a virtual assistant — a person who lives on your phone and solves your problems.
 And that’s what they want to get to.
 It’s been a promise for a long time, but now we’re starting to see it with all these rich results and answer boxes.
 This will be interesting to watch.